mech/Learning-Notes/FrontEnd/JavaScript/Babel.md

 * JSON5 format
 * Using `babel.config.js` is recommended since Babel 7.
 Not a replacement for `.babelrc`??

+`.babelrc` can be overridden by another `.babelrc` belonging to a node_module that you're transpiling and that can lead to weird issues.

 ## Main Packages

 * @babel/core - where the transform takes place: `babel.transform("code()")`